Learn how to clean like a champion with this list of the best-ever household cleaning tips and hints.

 6. Stop clothes with thin straps falling off hangers by sticking small felt furniture pads onto the hanger just beyond where the straps sit.

 7. To remove oil from silk clothing, gently rub cornflour into the area and lightly brush off.
 Cover the oil mark completely with more cornflour and leave to sit for a few hours.
 Shake clothing free of flour and then hand wash, or use a gentle machine cycle, using soap suitable for delicates.

 8. To keep spiders or any other nasty surprises out of shoes you keep outside, (such as your gardening shoes or work boots), place old stockings over the top of them.
 Make sure the stockings don’t have holes in them, and if they don’t fit snugly over the top, use an elastic band to secure them.

 9. To make candles last longer, cover with a plastic bag and place in the freezer for 24 hours before lighting.

-10. To keep your car windows ice and frost free when left outside overnight in the wintertime, mix three parts vinegar to one part water, put it in a spray bottle and spray on the windows as needed.
+10. To keep your car windows ice and frost-free when left outside overnight in the wintertime, mix three parts vinegar to one part water, put it in a spray bottle and spray on the windows as needed.

 11. To prevent buttons from becoming loose or undone, dab a little clear nail varnish on the top thread or onto the stem of the thread and leave to dry.

-12. To remove pollen from the stamen of flowers, take a piece of sticky tape about five centimeters long, gently press the sticky side to the pollen mark and lift off.
+12. To remove pollen from the stamen of flowers, take a piece of sticky tape about five centimetres long, gently press the sticky side to the pollen mark and lift off.
 Repeat with clean sticky tape as required.
 Do not try to brush it off.

 14. To pick up small fragments of broken glass, press pieces of bread onto the affected area.